ANILSRGT/penta-clean-arch-generator/README.md

 ## Description

 This is a context menu generator for flutter projects.
 It generates the following files:
+- **\<FeatureName\> (With Feature)**
   - Data Layer
     - Data Sources
     - Models
     - Repositories
   - Domain Layer
     - Entities
     - Repositories
     - Use Cases
   - Presentation Layer
-  - Pages
+    - Pages (Only at App level)
     - Widgets

 ## Usage